What is myo-inositol?

 Myo-inositol was previously considered one of the B vitamins (vitamin B8).
 Later, when it was found that myo-inositol was synthesized in the kidneys (several grams per day in a healthy person), it was no longer viewed as a vitamin (an essential organic nutrient not synthesized in the human body).

-Nevertheless, if a person has a diminished kidney function or some other processes disrupt the myo-inositol synthesis, myo-inositol can be viewed as a vitamin.
+Nevertheless, if a person has a diminished kidney function or some other processes that disrupt the myo-inositol synthesis, myo-inositol can be viewed as a vitamin.

 Myo-inositol and the reproductive system